ypinhsuan/tp/docs/UserGuide.md

 * Edits the participation score of the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.
 * The indexes **must be positive whole numbers** 1, 2, 3, …​
+* The `WEEK` must be a positive whole number** 1, 2, 3, …​
-* `PARTICIPATION_SCORE` and `WEEK` must be non-negative whole numbers.
+* The `PARTICIPATION_SCORE` **must be a non-negative whole number** 0, 1, 2, …​

 Examples:
-*  `edit-attendance m/1 l/1 s/1 w/1 p/10` Edits the 1st week's participation score of the 1st student of the 1st lesson of the 1st class to 10 points.
+*  `edit-attendance c/1 l/1 s/1 w/1 p/10` Edits the 1st week's participation score of the 1st student of the 1st lesson of the 1st class to 10 points.

 #### Finding attendance record by indexes: `find-attendance`